Alipsa/matrix-spreadsheet/README.md

 - _endCol_ the end column name (K, L etc) or column number (11, 12 etc.)
 - _firstRowAsColNames_ whether the first row should be used for the names of each column, if false the column names will be v1, v2 etc. Defaults to true

+See [the Matrix package](https://github.com/Alipsa/matrix) for more information on what you can do with a TableMatrix.

 ## Export a spreadsheet

 ```groovy